schnerring/hugo-theme-gruvbox/content/blog/image-optimization/index.md

 ## Resizing

 By default, the theme creates resized versions of images ranging from 300 to 700 pixels wide in increments of 100 pixels.
-Override the resize behavior by adding the following to the `config.toml` file:
+Override the resize behavior by adding the following to the `hugo.toml` file:

 ```toml
 [params]